 - Pathological jealousy, and all associated behaviours

 Be very aware high-level psychological abusers begin relationships with the use of charisma and charm.
 These individuals have magnetic personalities, and may create an image that the victim cannot resist.
-Most women are at risk of falling head over heels in love with a charming narcissist.
+Many women, who have not established their own personal sense of self and healthy boundaries, are at risk of falling head over heels in love with a charming narcissist.

 Unfortunately many women idealise their men, and when you add that to the fact that she was swept off her feet by a guy she believed was 'the one', it's easy to understand the stripping of her self-esteem (in the face of abuse).
 This will lead her to try to recapture the 'amazing man' she met and gain his love regardless of how he treats her.
 (Please realise I, as well as many, many women, know this destructive state intimately.)

 Men, can also idealise a narcissistic partner, believing this woman is his 'dream partner' and rationalise away abuse.
 Additionally many good men will turn themselves inside out trying to make his narcissistic partner happy - which of course is a bottomless pit.